• Skip to Content

 In addition to the general pre-professional requirements indicated above, secondary instrument requirements for specific music education methods courses are:

-To be eligible to student teach, students must pass the Praxis Series subject area test in music (Music: Content Knowledge [0113]) and meet the following GPA requirements
+Students must pass the Praxis Series subject area test in music (Music: Content Knowledge [0113]) prior to applying for Residency I (MUSC 484) and meet the following GPA requirements

 • An overall GPA of 2.75 in all courses taken at WVU and at any other institution (this includes courses taken at other institutions that are not accepted by WVU);